 I own an empty home, what should I do next?

-If you own an empty home, contact the Private Sector Housing Team (see details in panel on the right of this page.)
+If you own an empty home, contact the Private Sector Housing Team.
 The details of your property will be recorded along with your plans for the property.
 If you are trying to sell or renovate, this will be noted and no enforcement action will be taken.